SamChou19815/OConquer/README.md

 Then you can visit `http://localhost:4200` to start playing the game.

 This procedule will be simplified in the future.

+## How to start the server in distributed mode

+You should first compile all the your code as described above.

+Firstly, start Local Server: `./main.byte remote`.
+You should see `Server started at http://localhost:8088` printed to the console.

+Right now, remote server is still under developement.

 ## Game Description